kellenschmidt/webcrawler/README.md

   - The program checks for both duplicate links and content and doesn't re-index duplicate content

 ### Special features

-- The program properly handles relative links
+- The program properly handles relative links when found in the documents
-  - For links that don't start with "http://" (i.e. relative links), the program tests whether adding the domain name to the relative link makes it valid
-  - If it does make it valid then it adds it to the queue for processing
-  - If it doesn't then it marks it as a bad link
 - A custom User-Agent for the webcrawler is sent with every HTTP request
 - Correctly categorizes: Broken links, Outgoing links, Graphic links, Disallowed links, Duplicate links, and Valid(Parsable) links